-In November 2013, Meadowbank received a compliance direction and is currently under investigation by Environment Canada and Aboriginal Affairs and Northern Development Canada in relation to a seepage incident that was identified during their July 2013 onsite inspection.
+In November 2013, Meadowbank received a compliance direction and is currently under investigation by Environment Canada and Aboriginal Affairs and Northern Development Canada in relation to a seepage incident that was identified during their July 2013 on-site inspection.
 Monitoring data in 2014 indicated that the 2013 seepage event did not affect the water quality of the downstream ponds and Second Portage Lake.
-This investigation is ongoing.
+Environment Canada charged the Company with two infractions under the Fisheries Act.
+The hearing in relation to these charges is expected in 2016.